gboduljak/stanford-compilers-coursework/README.md

 ## Introduction
 This is a repository of coursework assignments for the [Stanford Compilers](https://online.stanford.edu/courses/soe-ycscs1-compilers) MOOC course.
 The result of completing all coursework assignments is a fully-working compiler for the [COOL Programming Language](http://theory.stanford.edu/~aiken/software/cool/cool.html).
+Compiler is written in C++ and depends on several assignment supplied libraries (like symbol table, identifiers table ...).
+[Flex](https://github.com/westes/flex) and [Bison](https://www.gnu.org/software/bison) are used to implement first compiler frontend phases and other compiler passes are handcoded in C++.

 The compiler compiles COOL into MIPS Assembly.
 MIPS is a reduced instruction set architecture about which you can learn more [here](https://en.wikipedia.org/wiki/MIPS_architecture).
 Resulting programs are run using [SPIM simulator](http://spimsimulator.sourceforge.net/).